noahnewberger/Bikeshare-DC/data_loads/data_loads_readme.md

 1. ofo_users - Ofo operator data, users trips by user id and month, as of April have data from October through Febrary

 1. jump_users - Jump operator data, users trips by user id and month, as of April have data from September through Febrary

+1. dockless_bikes_api - Jump operator data, users trips by user id and month, as of April have data from September through Febrary

+1. dockless_summary - Summary provided by DDOT with monthly bike available counts and trips taken

 ## Secondary Data (Weather, DC Population, Etc).